NateKoenig/InvestmentAlerter/README.md

 # InvestmentAlerter
-Get message alerts about a stock / crypto of your choice
+Get automated message alerts from a crypto of your choice